csc-training/fortran-introduction/slides/03_Arrays_in_fortran.md

 real, allocatable :: mat(:,:)        ! known upon declaration ...
 read (*,*) m, n
-allocate (idx(0:m–1)) !
-You can specify the start index, by default indexing starts from 1 allocate (mat(m,n), stat=alloc_stat) ! optional error code to check if allocation was succesful if (alloc_stat /= 0) stop
+allocate(idx(0:m–1)) !
+You can specify the start index, by default indexing starts from 1 allocate(mat(m,n), stat=alloc_stat) ! optional error code to check if allocation
+                                     ! was succesful
+if (alloc_stat /= 0) stop
 ...
-deallocate (mat) !
+deallocate(mat) !
 Destroys the allocation (and the contents of the array)
 ```

 # Memory allocation with automatic arrays